dlr1516/glores/README.md

 - Boost
 - Eigen 3.0

+If Matlab (we tested version R2018a=9.4) is available, it also compiles the glores_mex extension.
-Other dependencies are placed in directory thirdparty.
+Other dependencies are placed in directories named thirdparty/.